c-blake/lc/README.md

 My view is that there is no one-size-fits-all-or-even-most long-format listing.
 `ls -sl` or a shorter `ll='lc -sl'` alias is the way to go.
 Then you can make columns included (and their `order`, `--header` or not, ..) all just how you like.
-I usually like 5 levels of long-ness, not 2, in my personal setup.
+I usually like 5 levels of long-ness, not 2, in my personal setup in `configs/cb0/config` (& files included there).

 Automatic Abbreviations
 =======================